inclement/inclem.net/content/270114-sparsegridlayout.rst

 GridLayout fills widgets in from the top.
 That means for instance if there are 3 columns, you can't place a widget in the third row without first adding *6* widgets to fill the first two rows.
-That's just inefficient and wasteful if all you wanted was widgets in a grid.
+That's just inefficient and wasteful if all you wanted was a small number of widgets in a grid.

 So, my SparseGridLayout is a very simple layout that has a number of rows or columns, and checks its children for a `row` and `column`